 Box 4.4: SA Objective 4.
-Landscape - Assessment Methodologies and Assumptions
+Landscape - Assessment Methodologies and Assumptions towards the development, the character of those views and the sensitivity and value of the relevant landscape and visual receptors.

 Landscape: Promote efficient use of land, while respecting the variety of landscape types in the area.